fenago/machine-learning-for-finance/lab_guides/Lab_3.md

 #### Compiling and training {#compiling-and-training .title}

-In the previous chapters, we have used one-hot encoded targets for multiclass regression.
+In the previous labs, we have used one-hot encoded targets for multiclass regression.
 While we have reshaped the data, the targets are still in their original form.
 They are a flat vector containing the numerical data representation for